vorni22/operating-systems/chapters/data/working-with-memory/drills/tasks/memory-protection/README.md

 # Memory Protection

-Let's navigate to the `chapters/data/working-with-memory/drills/tasks/memory-protection/support/` directory and inspect the `mem_prot.c` source file.
+Let's navigate to the `chapters/data/working-with-memory/drills/tasks/memory-protection/`, run `make skels` and enter the `support` directory.

+Inspect the `mem_prot.c` source file.
 The file uses different access types for the `data` variable and the `do_nothing` function.

 Build it: